dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 #### Problems arising from the great unification

 The _great unification_ worked fine until .NET Core 3.0 came out.
 That threw a spanner in the works, because it undermined a basic assumption that the _great unification_ made: the assumption that your target runtime would determine what UI application frameworks were available.
 Before .NET Core 3.0, the availability of a UI framework was determined entirely by which runtime you were using.
 If you were on .NET Framework, both WPF and Windows Forms would be available, and if you were running on any other .NET runtime, they would be unavailable.
-If you were running on the oddball version of .NET available on UWP (which, confusingly, is associated with TFMs starting with `uap`) the only UI framework available would be the UWP one, and that wasn't available on any other runtime.
+If you were running on the oddball version of .NET available on UWP (which, confusingly, is associated with TFMs starting with `uap`, and even more confusingly, is also associated with the `netcore50` TFM) the only UI framework available would be the UWP one, and that wasn't available on any other runtime.

 But .NET Core 3.0 ended that simple relationship.
 Consider this table: